fboender/whatswrong/README.md

     [fboender@host]~$ ./whatswrong.py -a
     Pass  Severity  Impact  CostToFix  Item                 Msg
-    pass  3         1       1          web::powered_by      The webserver does not exposes backend software vi
+    pass  3         1       1          web::powered_by      The webserver does not exposes backend
-    n/a   5         3       1          web::ssl::v2         Can't test for SSLv2: _ssl.c:475: The handshake op
+    n/a   5         3       1          web::ssl::v2         Can't test for SSLv2: _ssl.c:475: The
-    n/a   5         3       1          web::ssl::v3         Can't test for SSLv3: [Errno 1] _ssl.c:490: error:
+    n/a   5         3       1          web::ssl::v3         Can't test for SSLv3: [Errno 1] _ssl.c
     pass  3         3       1          mysql::no_root_pw    The MySQL root account has a password
     pass  2         3       2          sys::vm::agent       No vm agent is running
-    pass  3         3       1          mysql::listen        MySQL is not listening on all addresses
+    pass  3         3       1          mysql::listen        MySQL is not listening on all addresse
     fail  4         4       1          ssh::root_login      SSH allows remote root logins
-    pass  5         4       1          php::display_errors  /etc/php5/apache2/php.ini does not have display_er
+    pass  5         4       1          php::display_errors  /etc/php5/apache2/php.ini does not hav
+    fail  3         3       4          sys::tmp::executable Executable files possible in: /tmp
-    fail  3         3       4          sys::tmp::executable Executable files possible in tmp dirs: /tmp, /var/
+    fail  3         3       4          sys::tmp::executable Executable files possible in: /var/tmp
     fail  4         2       1          sys::ntpd            NTPd is not running
     fail  2         1       5          sys::tmp::mount      /tmp is not mounted separately
+    fail  2         1       5          sys::tmp::mount      /var/tmp is not mounted separately
-    pass  5         2       1          ssh::empty_passwords The SSH server does not allow empty passwords
+    pass  5         2       1          ssh::empty_passwords The SSH server does not allow empty pa
-    fail  3         1       1          web::server_banner   The webserver exposes a header with version number
+    fail  3         1       1          web::server_banner   The webserver exposes a header with ve

 For convenience' sake, the whole of Whatswrong can be downloaded as a single .zip file, which can immediately be run by Python.